1. What exactly does Sitara do?

 The shows and workshops are full of physical and visual humour and effects.
 Sitara’s shows are based on well-known fairytales so that all audiences have access to the plot of the show.
 As experienced professionals, we are also able to reduce our rate of speech and grade our language to ensure maximum comprehension.

 7. Can I bring my child to see a show or take part in a workshop?

 We occasionally offer shows to families.
-Become a Friend of Sitara and you’ll be kept informed of any public performances.
+Follow us on our Facebook Page – Sitara Theatre - and you’ll be kept informed of any public performances.